Jim Jontz: Post-congressional career

 Following his 1994 defeat, Jontz began working as Executive Director for the Western Ancient Forest Campaign, advocating against the Timber Salvage Rider.
 In 1999, Jontz helped organize the Alliance for Sustainable Jobs and the Environment (ASJE).
 While with WAFC, Jontz built a grassroots organizing campaign which pushed aggressively to protect forests, remove federal subsidies that financed clearcutting, and preserve millions of acres of previously unprotected roadless areas in National Forests.
 During his tenure with WAFC, he travelled extensively around the country forming relationships with state and local forest protection groups.
 As a result, Jontz was revered by forest activists throughout North America.
 In the spirit of Martin Luther King Jr., Jontz participated in acts of civil disobedience – including blocking a logging road in the Siskiyou National Forest in Oregon – to raise awareness about the plight of ancient forests.
 These acts were hailed by forest advocates as further proof that Jontz was one of the greatest leaders of the modern environmental movement.
-In 1998, Jontz was elected president of Americans for Democratic Action (ADA).
-He was most recently the ADA president emeritus and served as a project coordinator for ADA's Working Families Win project.
+Jontz was president of Americans for Democratic Action (ADA) from 1998 to 2002.
+He was president emeritus and project coordinator for ADA's Working Families Win project before his death.